Originally published: 1850

 Bastiat, as might be expected, was an activist in

-addition to being a theorist.
+a theorist.
 He was outspoken in defense of his views and

 was politically involved in continued efforts to define, debunk, and destroy